 He died on the Somme on March 21, 1918 while serving as a lieutenant with the 1st Battalion of the Royal Dublin Fusiliers.
 According to army records he was 23 years old.

 He is commemorated on the Pozieres Memorial in France, on panels 79 and 80.

 His parents were living at 42 Derwent Road, Stoneycroft, Liverpool at the time of his death.

-Read the full story of Thomas George Grandon Heenan in his biography
+Read the full story of Thomas George Grandon Heenan here on the Heenan Footsteps website

-Died at sea 10 Oct 1918 as a result of a torpedo attack on RMS Leinster by a German submarine.
-More than 500 passengers were killed in the attack – largest ever loss of life in the Irish Sea and the highest ever casualty rate on an Irish-owned ship.
+He died at sea 10 Oct 1918 as a result of a torpedo attack on RMS Leinster by a German submarine.
+More than 500 passengers were killed in the attack – the largest ever loss of life in the Irish Sea and the highest ever casualty rate on an Irish-owned ship.

 William Duncan Heenan

-Grave:Belgium: Buttes New British Cemetery, Polygon Wood.
-XX111.
+He is buried in Belgium in the Buttes New British Cemetery, Polygon Wood, at plot number XX111.
 A.9